chemerson/render-comparison-tool/README.md

 ## To Do
-1) Add support for safari
+1) Add support for safari, ie11, ie10, edge, chrome devices
 2) Create a baseline run from the vg-cli tool
 2) Add support for older browser versions
 3) Eyes log to a file